 I would like to focus exclusively on the nodal axis of the outer planets and of Saturn in this article.
 The nodal axis of these slow moving bodies progresses extremely slowly; their position varies only slightly in the course of the year relative to the position of the Sun and the ecliptic, and this yearly cycle is repeated year after year.
 Because their cycle is completely associated with the position of the earth and the sun, it only changes one degree every 72 years, relative to the earth angle to the sun.

 Consequently, every living being shares almost the same nodal axis position of planets from Saturn to Pluto, with slight degree changes at different times of the year.
 Below are the positions of these nodes in the last century:

-Saturn north node: from 16 Cancer to 29 Capricorn
+Saturn South Node: from 17 Capricorn to 29 Capricorn